hds/hegdenu.net/content/posts/performance-optimization-flamegraph-divan.md

 Using a set of requests previously seen in our worst performing region, a performance test was run, scaling up the number of requests.
 An initial test was run with the corridor filtering active, and then the second test was run with just the bounding boxes - all using the same request pool.

-The results are quite clear when viewed as average, p95, p98, and p99 response times. p99 response time means the 99th percentile of response times for some window - if you order all requests by response time and remove the slowest 1% of requests, the p99 response time is the slowest time that is still left.
+The results are quite clear when visualizing the response times (average, p95, p98, and p99). p99 response time means the 99th percentile of response times for some window - if you order all requests by response time and remove the slowest 1% of requests, the p99 response time is the slowest time that is left.

 ![A time series graph showing average, p95, p98, and p99 response times.
 There are two separate sets of lines (executed at different times, with a gap in the middle), the ones on the left are labelled "Corridor filtering" adn the ones on the right are labelled "Only bounding box".](/img/performance-optimization-flamegraph-divan/latency_without_filtering.png)

 So by removing the filtering, we reduced even the p99 time below 200 milliseconds, whereas both the p98 and the p99 had grown to over 2 seconds in the previous test.
 Clearly, the filtering was the most expensive part of serving requests.
 This sort of performance test can be really valuable to test assumptions on real workloads.
-We have an internally developed tool for this at work, but there are plenty of other available.
+We have an internally developed tool for this at work, but there are plenty of alternatives available.

 We can't just take the filtering out though, our end users expect the results returned to be only those within the corridor, not the ones in a bounding box around the corridor.

 We've definitely got an algorithm that needs optimizing.
-The next question is whether it can be optimized, and for that we need to look at where its spending time.
+The next question is whether it can be optimized, and for that we need to look at where it's spending time.
 Let's see how to do that.

 ## flame graphs

 Flame Graphs are a visual analysis tool for hierarchical data.
 As far as I can tell, they were created by [Brendan Gregg](https://www.brendangregg.com/flamegraphs.html), and it is certainly his writing on flame graphs and his tool to convert profiling data into interactive SVG flame graphs that has made them popular.

-Flame graphs are most commonly used to visualize CPU profiling data.
-Where the call stack forms the flames and the width of each section indicates how many samples were recorded in that specific call stack.
+Flame graphs are most commonly used to visualize CPU profiling data (although they're used for all sorts of other measures as well).
+Where the call stack forms the flames and the width of each section indicates how many samples were recorded in that particular call stack.
 A flame graph groups all the matching call stacks together, so there is no notion of the series of execution - if you want that, you need a [flame chart](https://www.brendangregg.com/flamegraphs.html#variant) instead.

 Let's illustrate what we expect to see from a flame graph.
 Here's some simple Rust code:

 ```rust
 fn main() {
     // Some work here in main first
     cheap_thing();
     expensive_thing();
 }